hapax/hapax.github.io/assets/visual-qft.md

 *Prerequisites: basic quantum mechanics and linear algebra.*

-In quantum mechanics, the state of a physical system is a vector
-$|\psi\rangle$ living in a Hilbert space $\mathcal{H}$.
+In quantum mechanics, a system is describe by a vector in a Hilbert space.
-The main reason that quantum computers are more powerful than classical computers is that *Hilbert space is huge*.
+These Hilbert spaces are huge, and this is in some sense the main reason quantum computers are more powerful than classical ones.
+But this leads to two problems: how can we effectively take advantage of a these big Hilbert spaces?
+And how can we picture what's going on?
+It turns out that, sometimes, these questions have the same answer.
+In seeking a convenient way to visualize high-dimensional Hilbert spaces, we will stumble onto the *quantum Fourier transform* (QFT), a workhorse protocol in quantum computing that underlies some of the most dramatic quantum speedups, such as Shor's algorithm.

+##### 2. Polygons<a id="sec-2" name="sec-2"></a>

+But there are various hacks and workarounds, and one of the most powerful you already (secretly) know about.
+Using Cartesian axes, we can draw

+##### 2.1.
+Form and function<a id="sec-2-1" name="sec-2-1"></a>

+##### Extra

 A set of $n$ classical bits can be viewed as an $n$-dimensional vectors space (over a finite field $\mathbb{F}_2$), with $n$ basis vectors.